-lowa Code § 34A requires that each county establish a joint 911 service board.
-Each board has the responsibility to develop a countywide 911 service plan, detailing the boundaries for public safety response and 911 answering throughout the geographical area.
+Iowa Code § 34A.15 requires that each county establish a joint 911 service board.
+Each board has the responsibility to develop a countywide 911 service plan, detailing the boundaries for public safety response and 911 call answering throughout the geographical area.
 All 99 counties have approved countywide 911 service plans.
 The Iowa Department of Homeland Security and Emergency Management has the responsibility to review and approve the countywide 911 service plans.
 HSEMD is also responsible for the overall administration of Chapter 34A through a program administrator appointed by the HSEMD director.